 When the project is complete in 2020, it is estimated there will be an average increase in irrigation water delivery efficiency from about 70 per cent to at least 85 per cent.

 The Victorian Government appoints an independent auditor to audit water savings from the project annually.

-More information about these audits can be found on the Victorian Department of Environment and Primary Industries website, click here.
+More information about these audits can be found on the Victorian Department of Environment, Land, Water and Planning (DELWP) website.